ManuelBehrendt/Mera.jl/docs/src/01_clumps_First_Inspection.md

-    (:data, :info, :lmin, :lmax, :boxlen, :ranges, :selected_clumpvars, :used_descriptors, :scale)
+    (:data, :info, :boxlen, :ranges, :selected_clumpvars, :used_descriptors, :scale)

 ## Overview of Clump Data

-Get some overview of the data associated with the object *clumps*.
-The calculated information can be accessed from the object *data_overview* (here) in code units for further calculations:
+Get some overview of the data associated with the object `clumps`.
+The calculated information can be accessed from the object `data_overview` (here) in code units for further calculations:

 ```julia